GRoW @ Annenberg

 Arts & Culture

-Believing that access to the arts is critical to a productive society, Gregory has funded arts education programs such as WELCOME PERFORMANCES at the Royal Opera House in London, where families are invited to attend a performance and also experience the behind-the-scenes work that required to mount a main stage ballet performance; and the LOUVRE’S EDUCATIONAL TOOLS, which allow both school and individual families to interact with the Louvre’s collection in a much deeper way.
-Gregory has also supported special exhibitions at internationally recognized museums including MoMA, LACMA, the National Gallery of Art, the National Museum of Women in the Arts, the Centre Pompidou, the Louvre, and the Tate Gallery.
+Believing that access to the arts is critical to a productive society, Gregory has funded arts education programs such as GRoW with THE WALLIS: A SPACE FOR ARTS EDUCATION at the Wallis Annenberg Center for the Performing arts in Beverly Hills, California, where they partnered with K-12 schools to create arts education programs for young artists, students, teachers and families; WELCOME PERFORMANCES at the Royal Opera House in London, where families are invited to attend a performance and also experience the behind-the-scenes work that required to mount a main stage ballet performance; and the LOUVRE’S EDUCATIONAL TOOLS, which allow both school and individual families to interact with the Louvre’s collection in a much deeper way.
+Gregory has also supported special exhibitions at internationally recognized museums including MoMA, LACMA, the National Gallery of Art, the National Museum of Women in the Arts, the Centre Pompidou, the Louvre and the Tate Gallery.